srimantapal205/loder/README.md

 # loder
-This is plodder for every website.
+This is plodder for  website.
+This is very simple and very usefull pree lodder .